isabella232/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 You can run the sample app locally or from the blueprint repo.

 :::primary
 **Note**: Regardless of where you run the sample app from, you need a Genesys Cloud user account in order for it to work.
-Our sample app uses the [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.
+Our sample app uses [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.
 :::

 To run the sample app from the blueprint repo: